simdutf/SimdUnicode/README.md

 | Latin-Lipsum    |  42        | 17                        | 2.5 x           |
 | Russian-Lipsum  |  3.3       | 0.95                       | 3.5 x           |

+One difficulty with ARM processors is that they have varied SIMD/NEON performance.
+For example, Neoverse N1 processors, not to be confused with the Neoverse V1 design used by AWS Graviton 3, have weak SIMD performance.
+Of course, one can pick and choose which approach is best and it is not necessary to apply SimdUnicode is all cases.
+We expect good performance on recent ARM-based Qualcomm processors.

 ## Building the library

 ```